Graphic of a magnet attracting leads

 This should guide you in creating content that speaks directly to them.

-But your content isn’t just for the buyer.
-Think of primary users and others whose jobs are made easier through the use of your product.
-While they may not be key decision makers, they can influence the buying decision.
+Your content isn't just for the buyer.
+Primary users and others who benefit from your product can influence the buying decision.
+Though they serve as influencers rather than key decision makers, they can shape the buying decision.

 Devin Reed quote on creating content for B2B demand gen.